 VET stands for Vocational Education and Training.
 Launceston College is a member of the DECYP Registered Training Organisation (RTO), allowing us to offer a large number of Nationally Accredited Training Programs.
 These programs are designed to provide pathways into work or further study.

 Our VET programs run for 150 hours, 300 hours or 600 hours depending on the level and type of course.

-VET Certificate II and Certificate III programs have a workplace component, where you spend time in the workplace learning on the job.
+VET Certificate II and Certificate III programs have a workplace component, where you may spend time in a host workplace learning on the job.

-Yes, you can.
-VET and TCE subjects can be studied easily together, and allow students the best of both worlds, as you can find out more about work and still leave your options open for further study at university.
+Yes, you can!
+VET and TCE (TASC) subjects can be studied easily together, and allow students the best of both worlds, as you can find out more about work and still leave your options open for further study at university.
 Many of our students choose this type of mixed course.

 All VET programs contribute credit points towards the Tasmanian Certificate of Education.

 The Years 9-12 team at the Department of Education, with input from the VLCE Unit, have created this video to explain more about VET learning: